Rock Hill, South Carolina Therapists

 Cindy Cartee, MS is an expert in relationship and sex therapy.
 Her credentials include: SC Licensed Professional Counselor, SC Licensed Addiction Counselor, Nationally Board Certified Counselor, Professional Brainspotting Therapist, Certified Imago...

-An Overview of Mental Health in Rock Hill, South Carolina
+Mental Health in Rock Hill, South Carolina

-Rock Hill, South Carolina, has a storied history, beautiful views of the Catawba River and over two dozen parks that its 72,926 citizens can be proud of.
-There is much to do and see in this city, including a variety of museums, music and food festivals and other festivities that are enjoyed by residents and visitors alike.
+Rock Hill, South Carolina, has a storied history, beautiful views of the Catawba River, and over two dozen parks that its 72,926 citizens can be proud of.
+There is much to do and see in this city, including a variety of museums, music, and food festivals, and other festivities that are enjoyed by residents and visitors alike.

 However, while these factors offer a good quality of life for people living in Rock Hill, others may be contributing to mental health problems in the area.
-If those who suffer from depression, anxiety, bipolar disorder and addictive behaviors are to get help, it is important to first understand the problems that could be exacerbating these mental disorders and what options for treatment are currently available in the area.
+If those who suffer from depression, anxiety, bipolar disorder, and addictive behaviors are to get help, it is important to first understand the problems that could be exacerbating these mental disorders and what options for treatment are currently available in the area.

 Mental Health Challenges in Rock Hill